 How could I forget the nights of my youth, taking in the cinematic wonders of the thirties, forties and fifties flickering for free on late night TV?
-Or seeing The Godfather, Raging Bull, The Last Emperor or The Painted Veil in a theater?
+Or seeing The Godfather, Raging Bull, The Last Emperor and The Painted Veil in a theater?
 They looked like beautiful gems on a black velvet pillow.

 Like you, I have my favorites.
 In addition to the above, there’s Out of the Past, Vertigo, Picnic at Hanging Rock, It’s a Wonderful Life, The Last Picture Show, The Wrestler, La Strada, Network, The Unbearable Lightness of Being and Casablanca.
 And Fargo, The Hustler, A Streetcar Named Desire and Ikiru.
 And Rashomon and Citizen Kane and Mulholland Drive.

 Can I really ignore Lawrence of Arabia, Chinatown, The Treasure of the Sierra Madre or 12 Angry Men?
 Or Mr. Roberts, The Shawshank Redemption and One Flew Over the Cuckoo’s Nest?

 Just to make it an even thirty, let’s throw in His Girl Friday and My Cousin Vinny.
 (I don’t broadcast the fact, but yes—I laugh.
 Sometimes.)

 Billy Wilder, Alfred Hitchcock, Martin Scorsese, Akira Kurosawa and Roman Polanski are geniuses.
 John Huston, Werner Herzog, Steven Spielberg, Federico Fellini, Sidney Lumet and Peter Weir aren’t far behind.

 Which leaves out Sydney Pollack, the Coen brothers, Stanley Kubrick, Bryan Forbes, Alejandro Gonzalez Inarritu, John Schlesinger, Robert Altman and Anthony Minghella!

 Crap.
 No wonder I don’t post more film blogs.

 As best I can, I reckon I have seen approximately 1,057 movies in their entirety.
 The decade most often represented is the eighties, which makes sense since a.)
 I was young, and b.) had disposable income.